urban-bot/urban-bot/packages/urban-bot/README.md

 * **Session.** App renders unique for every chat, so just write your app as if it is client-side rendering.
 * **Types.** Full typescript support.

-Currently, the library is under active development and has an alpha version status.
-But you can help us if you try to use it and understand conception.
-It is really easy if you have already known React.
-All available example [components](https://github.com/urban-bot/urban-bot/tree/master/examples/base/src) and [hooks](https://github.com/urban-bot/urban-bot/blob/master/examples/base/src/Hooks.tsx).

 **Platforms we are supporting**

 [![](https://raw.githubusercontent.com/urban-bot/urban-bot/1a53c6f3107bd4a40d00f17adadcab2838d6b2e2/files/telegram-logo.svg)](https://telegram.org/)
  [![](https://raw.githubusercontent.com/urban-bot/urban-bot/1a53c6f3107bd4a40d00f17adadcab2838d6b2e2/files/slack-logo.svg)](https://slack.com/)
  [![](https://raw.githubusercontent.com/urban-bot/urban-bot/1a53c6f3107bd4a40d00f17adadcab2838d6b2e2/files/facebook-logo.svg)](https://www.messenger.com/)

 **Soon**

 [![](https://raw.githubusercontent.com/urban-bot/urban-bot/1a53c6f3107bd4a40d00f17adadcab2838d6b2e2/files/discord-logo.svg)](https://www.discord.com/)